seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

 ![cup_pointcloud](./cup0.jpg)
 ![cup_pointcloud](./cup.jpg)

 Here is a scan of a mug using 9 degree rotation intervals.
+The scan was obtained using the Python codebase.
 The result is a pointcloud of ~800,000 points.
 You can see there is a bit of scatter because I have not created a filter to remove them yet.
 You can also somewhat make out the edges of the bed and those are points not captured by RANSAC plane segmentation.
 There's still a lot of work I need to do to generate better pointclouds.

 ## What I've learned so far